Life of Pi

 Three Tony Awards, $10 million at the box office, and a platform that carried the production into a national tour.

-The site launched ahead of Life of Pi’s American premiere at the A.R.T. in December 2022 and served as the production’s primary digital platform through its entire Broadway lifecycle.
-The show opened at the Gerald Schoenfeld Theatre on March 30, 2023, after 22 previews, and ran through July 23, 2023 — 133 performances grossing over $10 million at an average capacity of 84.34%.
-The production won three Tony Awards — Best Sound Design (Tim Lutkin and Hugh Sherwood), Best Lighting Design (Tim Lutkin), and Best Scenic Design (Tim Hatley and Andrzej Goulding) — along with four Drama Desk Awards and multiple Outer Critics Circle Awards.
-The ticketing calendar drove conversions throughout the run and then evolved to support the North American national tour, which launched in December 2024 and continues through October 2025 across cities including Los Angeles, Chicago, Seattle, Denver, and Washington D.C.
+The site launched ahead of the A.R.T. premiere in December 2022 and served as the production’s primary digital platform through its full Broadway run — 22 previews and 133 performances at the Gerald Schoenfeld Theatre, grossing over $10 million at 84.34% average capacity.
+Three Tony Awards followed: Best Sound Design, Best Lighting Design, and Best Scenic Design — the technical categories that recognized the spectacle the site had been built to showcase.
+Four Drama Desk Awards and multiple Outer Critics Circle Awards added to the haul.
+The platform then evolved to support the North American national tour, which launched in December 2024 and continues through October 2025 across Los Angeles, Chicago, Seattle, Denver, and Washington D.C.